solutionforest/filaletter/filaletter/public/docs/5-automations/1-introduction.md

 - Use the preview and description fields to understand how your repeat schedules will work.
 - Combine audience filters and triggers for highly targeted campaigns.
 - You can edit or deactivate automations at any time.

-For more details, refer to the in-app tooltips or documentation for each field.